mdRehan991/exerciseRepo/README.md

       You will input the hex code of a color, and validate that hexcode on submit.
       If it is a valid hex code convert it into RGB and show its value in the <Text>
       Give that RGB value as background color for the <View>.

 &nbsp;

+**NOTE : Here you can use both  "3-digit"  as well as  "6-digit"  HEX Code.**

+&nbsp;

 Output -->